Gaphorisms: Guerrilla Aphorisms

 1.20 Bottlenecks

-You never remove a bottleneck, you just move it.
+You never remove a bottleneck, you only move it.

 In any collection of processes (whether manufacturing or computing) the bottleneck is the process with the longest service demand.
 In any set of processes with inhomogeneous service time requirements, one of them will require the maximum service demand.
 That's the bottleneck.
 If you reduce that service demand (e.g., via performance tuning), then another process will have the new maximum service demand.
 These are sometimes referred to as the primary and the secondary bottlenecks.
 The performance tuning effort has simply re-ranked the bottleneck.